edgamat/edgamat.github.io/_posts/2020/05/2020-05-10-Most-Important-Rule-For-Testing-Existing-Code.md

 The technique I use is to write the unit test based on the observed behavior.
 I can see the test passes (that 'positive' scenario again).
 Then I modify the existing behavior of the code in a way that _should_ cause the unit test to fail.
 When I re-run the test(s) and I don't see the expected failures, I know I have not tested the right thing.

-I'm not going lie, it can be very disheartening to modify a piece of code that results in no failing tests.
+I'm not going lie, it can be very disheartening to modify a piece of code that results in no failing tests when I expected it to fail.
 When this happens (and it does more often than I'd like to admit) it is a clear demonstration of the quality of your test suite.
 Or rather, the lack thereof.

 However, this confirmation of a test's ability to 'test the right thing' is a powerful thing.
 It amplifies my confidence that the test is adding value to the overall code quality.
 And when I don't see the test fail as I expect it to, correcting the test, or the code, is much easier since I am much more familiar with the current context than I would be days or weeks later when a bug is reported in the code.